niplav/site/grand.md

 Additional thought: Wouldn't the intergalactic medium and/or dust scatter a bunch of the light?
 Could one clear out the path of the light sufficiently for this not to be a problem?

+#### 15.5.5

+> However, besides being unpredictable it need to be private and non-replayable

+Typo, should be "needs".